-The SML Mission Statement is:

-‘To be the centre for recreational marine activities and facilities in the

-Wellington region.’

-This will be achieved by:

-Completing the development of high quality marina berths, as demand dictates.

-Achieve this development at no burden to the Lower Hutt rate payers.

-Operating a first class boat launching ramp.

-Providing boat haul out services and storage for maintenance and repair of vessels.

-The provision of ‘on-site’ services and facilities to attract marine support businesses to the marina.

-Developing the site for general recreation by local, national and international visitors.

-Operating the marina within Health and Safety guidelines

-To provide an area for general recreation and enjoyment for the ratepayers of the Hutt City.

-Providing a first class client experience.

 7 Business objectives

-SML’s principal objectives are:
+SML’s principal objectives are to:

-to operate as a successful safe business, returning benefits to shareholders.
+Operate as a successful safe business, returning benefits to shareholders.

-to exhibit a sense of social and environmental responsibility by having regard to the interests of the community and to conduct its affairs in accordance with sound business practice.
+Exhibit a sense of social and environmental responsibility by having regard to the interests of the community and to conduct its affairs in accordance with sound business practice.

 Provide a first class service to SML’s licensees, tenants, casual users, contractors and the general public.

-These objectives align with Section 59 of the Local Government Act 2002, which details the principal objectives of Council Controlled Trading Organisations
+These objectives align with Section 59 of the Local Government Act 2002, which details the principal objectives of Council Controlled Organisations

 In order to meet these objectives we focus our work on asset planning and development, capital project management, operations management, risk management, health and safety, environmental issues, strategic direction and corporate governance.

+8 Pricing Policy

+SML operates in a competitive market competing with four other marinas within the Wellington Region and in some part with the Marlborough marinas.
+The Shareholder stipulates an annual minimum return on equity (ROE) target that the business is expected to achieve.

+All marina charges, apart from the Wellington Marine Centre Leases, are reviewed on an annual basis.
+The review is based on a number of criteria which are listed below:

+Comparison of charges at other marinas in the Wellington marina market

+Increases in operating costs related to the marina compared to the previous year (not CPI)

+Achievement of the ROE

+The Board is acutely aware of the need to provide affordable charges but is also tasked with running a profitable and sustainable business for the Shareholder and to fund future development.
+It has positioned SML pricing at the lower end of the Wellington marina market, when comparing like facilities and services.

+The CEO is tasked with making a recommendation to the Board on the pricing structure each year, which is previewed at the February board meeting.
+The new pricing structure is then provided to the representatives of the marina tenants for input and comment.
+At present this is the Seaview Marina Community Group (SMCG).

+The final decision on the pricing is the prerogative of the Board and must be communicated to licensees no later than two months before the new pricing is implemented (normally 1 June of the new financial year).

+Health and Safety

+Health and safety is a high priority for the Board and staff of SML.

+SML operates within an on-going regime of risk identification and mitigation, to cover our employed staff, our contracted trades companies and their employees, as well as our licensees.
+A policy of ‘zero tolerance’ on avoidable and unnecessary risk has been adopted.

+Formal reporting on health and safety is a permanent agenda item at the fortnightly SML staff meetings and at the monthly SML Board meetings.

-8 Nature and scope of activities
+10 Nature and scope of activities

 The Board and Management of Seaview Marina operate within tight guidelines both operationally and with development projects.
 Annual budgets are set and capital projects planned.
 The Board monitors both the financial and capital expenditure, on a monthly basis.
-Seaview Marina reports on a six monthly basis to the Hutt City Council.
+Seaview Marina reports on a six monthly basis to the HCC.

 Below is a summary of SML activities: